-Your dog may think that jumping from your arms is a good idea, but it might not be the best for his little legs.
+Your dog may think that jumping from your arms is a good idea, but it might not be the best for their little legs.
 According to DogVacay, veterinarians report that some of the most serious traumatic injuries seen in toy breeds result from the dog leaping or tumbling out of their owner’s arms.
 If you find yourself constantly carrying around your pup, try some sort of carrier to keep your dog from wiggling out of your arms.

-Strap Him In
+Strap Them In

 When it comes to taking a walk with your pup, it’s better to be safe than sorry!
 DogVacay recommends using a body harness instead of a neck collar.
 Due to their delicate necks and easy-to-injure tracheas, a body harness avoids putting any unnecessary tension on that area.